Vaishali1233/CrackedDevsXSpark-Hackathon-main/README.md

 1. Install dependencies using npm: npm install
 2. Start the development server: npm run dev

-Open your web browser and visit http://localhost:3000 to access VoyageVista.
+Open your web browser and visit http://localhost:3000 to access Safar Sarthi.
 Note: Generate your own firebase api and here api.

 Data Privacy: Safar Saathi prioritizes user privacy and security.
 We employ industry-standard practices to safeguard user data and ensure confidentiality.